willos2006/PythonQuiz/readme.md

 # Python Quiz App
-The python quiz app is a small desktop application.
+The python quiz app is a small desktop application.<br>
 This app is just a basic starter project for Tyler2P & Willos2006 to expand their knowlodge in python.

 # Includes